bharatkambariya/what-is-open-source/README.md

 As an end user, developer, or business manager, why should one consider whether or not to use open-source software.
 Here are some key factors:

 *   There is typically little cost (some projects may add a small distribution fee)
-*   There is no contractural license, instead the license outlines rules for sharing
+*   There is no contractual license, instead the license outlines rules for sharing
 *   The software is customizable, and public forums and documentation support that
 *   There is no vendor lock-in for customization and bug fixes
 *   Abandoned software projects can be adopted by new development teams